 Anyone who knows anything about aromatherapy knows that there are real and tangible benefits to the scents and the moods we create in our environment.
 So, let’s take a look at a few reasons why diffusing is a great practice in the home.

 - Cleanses the air

 Essential oils fight mold and microorganisms that are present in the air.
-You can try diffusing tea tree, cinnamon, or rosemary in your preferred diffuser equipment.
+You can use tea tree, cinnamon, or rosemary in your preferred diffuser equipment.
 Not only can oils fight mold, mildew, or bacteria, but they will also make your house smell amazing.
-All this can be done, while at the same time, making your home smell like a spa haven.
+All this can be done while, at the same time, making your home smell like a spa haven.